Staging and Grading Cancer in Dogs

 • Physical exam: An exam by a general practice veterinarian ranges from about $50-100.
 An exam by an oncologist or other specialist ranges between about $150-$250.

-• Ultrasound: $300-500 depending on what part of the body and whether it is performed by a specialist or not.
+• Ultrasound: $300-500 depending on what part of the body is examined and whether a specialist performs it or not.

 • CT: Usually around $1500-2000.